ggrigorev/U96/README.md

 ## Petalinux issues resolution (I faced when I try petalinux on Fedora 33)

-### You may need to install some packets for this.
+### 1.You may need to install some packets for this.
 E.g.:
   sudo dnf install ncurses-devel.x86_64
   sudo dnf install ncurses-compat-libs
   sudo dnf install zlib*686 #sic!
 32 bit vertion is required

-### petalinux-build ERROR: Failed to Extract Yocto SDK
+### 2. petalinux-build ERROR: Failed to Extract Yocto SDK
   see $PROJ/build/config.log for details - some utilities can be missed and should be instaled

-### ERROR:  OE-core's config sanity checker detected a potential misconfiguration.
+### 3. ERROR:  OE-core's config sanity checker detected a potential misconfiguration.
     Either fix the cause of this error or at your own risk disable the checker (see sanity.conf).
     Following is the list of potential problems / advisories:
     Failed to create a file in SSTATE_DIR: Permission denied.